luckman212/cscheck/README.md

 ### AI Disclosure

 ChatGPT was used to help generate a portion of this code.
-Feel free to pass along tips or open issues for any errors or imrpovements!
+Feel free to pass along tips or open issues for any errors or improvements!
 I am not a Swift developer by trade.

 [1]: https://news.ycombinator.com/item?id=40584606